jingtaozhan/jingtaozhan.github.io/_pages/about.md

 My research lies in Information Retrieval and Web Search.
 I currently focus on Dense Retrieval with a wide interest in improving its effectiveness, efficiency, and interpretability.

-I also served as a reviewer and PC member for WSDM and CIKM.
+I also served as a reviewer and PC member for WSDM, CIKM, and COLING.

 Education
 ======